Entry-Level Professional Master of Arts Degree

 - Medical Terminology**;

-Four week intensive courses in human anatomy with lab and human physiology are offered from mid-May to mid-June (just prior to the start of the program) for those students who have been unable to complete them earlier.
+Four week intensive courses in human anatomy with lab and human physiology are offered from mid-May to mid-June (just prior to the start of the program) if you have been unable to complete them earlier.

 **If Medical Terminology was taken as a certificate course, please email the admissions team with your certificate of completion.
 Because there is no mechanism on the OTCAS application to submit proof of completion for a certificate course, once the admissions team receives your email with the certificate of completion, this prerequisite will be marked as complete on your application.